 How do you know when there's a natural gas leak?

-If you smell stale or rotten eggs or hear the sound of escaping gas, it could be a natural gas leak.
+If you smell rotten eggs or hear the sound of escaping gas, it could be a natural gas leak.
 Remember:

 - Stop what you're doing.
 Do not use your cellphone or landline, don’t smoke, light matches or operate electrical switches or create any other source of ignition.